-If current or prospective students are in need reasonable accommodations, they should schedule an appointment with the respective Dean of their program.
+If current or prospective students are in need reasonable accommodations, they should schedule an appointment with the Chief Academic Officer.
 At this meeting, the nature of the reported disability and its impact on learning will be discussed, as will the process of receiving reasonable accommodations and the types of accommodations available.